statycc/loop-fission/artifact-readme.txt

    make all
    ```

-   This command will first time original directory (~2h), then those in
+   This command will first time original directory, then those in
-   fission directory (~1h), and last alt directory (~1h).
-Hosts with
+   fission directory, and lastly alt directory.
+Wait for this timing
-   more than 4 cores may finish the last two steps in shorter time.
-   Wait for this timing phase to run to completion.
+   phase to run to completion.

 2. Plot results: